eclipse-embed-cdt/web-jekyll/pages/plugins/install.md

 ## Download CMSIS Packs

-Simply installing the CMSIS Packs manger is not enough, you need to install update the list of available packs and to install the desired ones.
+Simply installing the CMSIS Packs manger is not enough, you need to update the list of available packs and to install the desired ones.

 For this follow the steps in the
 [CMSIS Packs manager]({{ site.baseurl }}/plugins/packs-manager/) page.